Cook leads England to a remarkable series win

 A big victory for West Indies in the second Test, in Kanpur, despite the best efforts of Indian legspinner Subhash Gupte.
 He took 9 for 102 in the first innings, but after both sides managed 222 first up, Garry Sobers creamed 198 (his fifth century in as many Tests), and Wes Hall - 11 for 126 in the match - nailed India on the final day.

-Till recently, the South African team was notable for its frightening array of allrounders, but the record of Aubrey Faulkner, who was born today, bears favourable comparison with Messrs Pollock, Kallis, Boucher and Klusener.
+Till recently, the South African team was notable for its frightening array of allrounders, but the record of Aubrey Faulkner, who was born today, bears favourable comparison with those of Messrs Pollock, Kallis, Boucher and Klusener.
 He averaged 40 in the middle order and 26 with his legbreaks at a time when South Africa were still finding their feet at Test level.
 His most famous performance came in the victory over England in Johannesburg in 1909-10, when he added eight wickets to scores of 78 and 123.
 He committed suicide in his indoor school in 1930.

 Birth of the graceful Indian batsman Mushtaq Ali, who overcame a propensity to toss his wicket away to average 32 from his 11 Tests, spread over 18 years.
 He formed a fine opening partnership with Vijay Merchant, and in the second Test in 1936, at Old Trafford, the pair added 203 for the first wicket in 150 breathtaking minutes.
 His last Test, against England in Madras in 1951-52, was India's first victory, at the 25th attempt.